dannydes/adz-wp-theme/README.md

 # Ecologie
-Theme designed to suit European Green Parties and their related organisations supporting peace, the environment, labour and civil rights.
+Theme inspired by Green politics - the political ideology built around peace, the environment, labour and civil rights.

 Originally designed for ADZ - Alternattiva Demokratika Żgħażagħ.